 Naturally, the fish used for this cat food is all sustainably sourced.
 Likewise, the produce used to produce this blend is all non-GMO.
 We’re fans of that, but we’re not big fans of the soy products used in this cat food.
 There are also far more carbohydrate ingredients contained in this food than we like for cats, who are obligate carnivores and don’t thrive on a heavy diet of carbohydrates.

-Still, there’s a lot in this food to boost your feline’s health.
+Still, there’s a lot in this dry cat food for diarrhea to boost your feline’s health.
 It’s loaded with taurine, vitamin E, and omega fatty acids, which are essential to keep your cat in top shape.
 Halo has a good product here overall, but it’s not one of our favorites.

 Despite containing loads of protein from quality sources such as lamb, which is the first ingredient listed, the Purina Pro Plan Focus Adult Sensitive Stomach Dry Cat Food is priced quite affordably.
 It’s certainly one of the most affordable options we tested.
 Even so, it’s packed with nutrients that are essential for your cat’s health, such as vitamins A and E or taurine.